Smaciolek94/Cardiovascular-and-Neoplasm-Deaths-in-the-US/README.md

 # TSA-final-project
-Final Project For Time Series Analysis
+Final Project For Time Series Analysis: Using Time Series Analysis to Predict Cardovascular and Neoplasm Deaths in The United States